-Does a good GMAT score really show this intellectual capacity?
 I think that everyone will agree it is far from a perfect measure.
 That said it is one of the few objective and standardized numbers that schools get in considering your application.
 The GMAT doesn’t measure intellectual ability perfectly but it is probably better than the reader’s hunches.

 My personal yardstick is that you should have a GMAT score noticeably above the students you plan to teach.
 What does that mean assuming that you want to work at a good North American school after qualification?
 (And remember you should want a research post at a good North American school because that will generate kudos for the school training you).
 You really should ideally have a GMAT in the 700s.
 (I personally am very reluctant to support any student with a score of less than 700).
 You can get accepted with scores lower than 700 but six hundreds will count against you to an increasing extent the further down you go.
 With a score less than 600 I’d suggest it is not worth wasting anyone’s time by applying.

 You might want to ensure your scores speak somewhat to the side of marketing you see yourself on.
 For example if you are aiming to be a quantitative marketer a low score on the quantitative side is usually fatal.
 That said you might not realize it but a balanced GMAT is important.
 All marketers who do research have to write up their work.
 This means even if you are on the quantitative side of marketing being able to use English is important.
-Similarly even if you are a behavioural researcher you still need to be able to understand statistics so a respectable quantitative score is important.
+Similarly even if you are a behavioral researcher you still need to be able to understand statistics so a respectable quantitative score is important.

-Does the GMAT really matter if the rest of my application is strong?
 You may think the GMAT doesn’t measure your research potential and there is validity to the argument.
 As you, rather bizarrely although for understandable commercial reasons, can take the GMAT multiple times even if it doesn’t measure intellect it does measure a key requirement for success in a PhD — your persistence.
 Think of getting a good GMAT as a credible signal of commitment to the program.
 If you have a low score either:

 - You haven’t researched enough to know what a good score is (not a good sign),